|Work Schedule:||Full Time|

 Duties and Responsibilities:

-1. With substantive guidance, plans and manages assigned publications projects.
+- With substantive guidance, plans and manages assigned publications projects.
 Works with the customer to define the project scope and requirements and to clarify customer expectations.
-Follows a production schedule set by the supervisor; coordinates with all parties involved (e.g., authors, graphic designers, cartographers, and printers); and adjusts project schedules on the basis of changing mission and customer requirements.
+Follows a production schedule set by the supervisor; coordinates with all parties involved (e.g., authors, graphic designers, cartographers, and multimedia specialists); and adjusts project schedules on the basis of changing mission and customer requirements.

 Minimum requirements include a bachelor's degree in journalism, English, mass communications, or a related field; a GPA of 3.0 or higher on a 4-point scale; and successful completion of a test in editing.
 Successful candidates also will have: strong editorial and grammar skills as well as knowledge of publishing principles and basics of publication design; knowledge of production methodology for publishing products in hardcopy or electronic formats; familiarity with Web content management; ability to use creative problem solving and analytical thinking skills to develop effective solutions for publishing problems; ability to research, analyze, and integrate substantive data related to subject matter into an appropriately designed product; the ability to work effectively in a fast-paced team environment; and flexibility in dealing with rapidly changing priorities.